 Caboolture State High School has a student to computer ratio of 1:1.
 Students access computers in all subject areas across all year levels.
-This includes specialist subject areas such as Art and Industrial Technology and in
+This includes specialist subject areas such as Art and Industrial Technology and in the other subject areas where access to computer labs is centrally managed to ensure all program needs are met.

 Beyond computers and specialist software, access to ICTs is provided in a number of other ways.
 The school's network is organised so that students can access programs, subject documents and resources, as well as submit work electronically to their teachers.
-Our Online Library is a comprehensive resource, offering students a wealth of support through electronic
+Our Online Library is a comprehensive resource, offering students a wealth of support through electronic subscriptions, links to universities, help with research and referencing and much more.